facelessuser/pymdown-extensions/docs/extensions/emoji.md

 ## Custom Emoji Generators

-Each different kind of output is controlled by a different emoji generator function, but all generator functions have the same format.
+Each different kind of output is controlled by a different emoji generator function, but all generator functions have the same input format.
 The format is shown below in case you need to create your own custom output generator.

 `#!py def emoji_generator(index, shortname, alias, uc, alt, title, category, options, md)` :